PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-06 07:34:28
+Last updated: 2024-04-06 07:35:02
-Random Quote: How to run a marathon: Step one, you start running.
-There is no step two. - Barney Stinson
+Random Quote: I am not a rich person.
+I am a poor person with money. - Pablo Escobar